+These stories were created by members of the Isle of Wight Stroke Club with the aim of sharing their experiences of life with stroke and within the care system.
 The Isle of Wight Stroke Club is run by Stroke Survivors and provides aid for Stroke Survivors and their Carers on the Isle of Wight.
 Further information about the club, their events and activities can be found on their website.

 Despite a layman’s interest in the brain and it’s workings, Bob is not prepared for the effects of a stroke and the threat to his concept of who he is.
 The Stroke Club helps his recovery and restores his sense of identity.

 From the moment her younger sister was born, Carole has spent her life caring for others, despite suffering two strokes herself… much like Carole’s own resilience and concern for others, there has always been Julie, and there always will be.

 Dave’s stroke leaves him exhausted and he has difficulties with walking and speaking.
 Nevertheless, he is left to his own devices to get well.
 Without knowing what help is available, it is difficult to know what support to ask for.

 Joan is a born dancer.
 Her love of dance and music bring her joy throughout her long life until she has a stroke.
 At the age of 89, although she can’t dance any more, she still enjoys watching others and listening to the music.